Cane Ridge Revival

 The Cane Ridge Revival was a large camp meeting that was held in Cane Ridge, Kentucky, from August 6 to August 12 or 13, 1801.
-It has been described as the "[l]argest and most famous camp meeting of the Second Great Awakening."
-This camp meeting was arguably the pioneering event in the history of frontier camp meetings in America.
+It was the "[l]argest and most famous camp meeting of the Second Great Awakening."
+This camp meeting launched a multitude of smaller camp meetings on the frontier.
+In turn they stimulated a deeply personalized religious experience of salvation in hundreds of thousands of men and women.

 Location and attendance

 It was based at the Cane Ridge Meeting House near Paris (Bourbon County) and drew between 10,000 and 20,000 people.

 According to The Encyclopedia of the Stone-Campbell Movement, logistical considerations make it unlikely that more than 10,000 could have been present at any one time, but 20,000 could have attended the meeting at some time during the week, which would have been "nearly 10 percent of the recorded population of Kentucky in 1800".
 At least one, and possibly more, speaking platforms were constructed outside the building because the number of attendees far exceeded the capacity of the meeting house.